Eileenpk/Scooter/README.md

 - All forms will use FormSpree for data collection
 - Onclick to expand / hide nav for mobile
-- addClass function to add a transition for slide movement -removeClass function to remove the class added for transition
+- addClass function to add a transition for slide movement
+- removeClass function to remove the class added for transition

 ### Requirements